otelo2/Obsidian-AI/README.md

 6. Turn on the plugin
 7. Go to the settings page of the plugin
 8. Type the API key in the field
+9. Restart your vault
-9. Open the command pallette (ctrl + p) and write "Obsidian AI" to see a list of the available commands
+10. Open the command pallette (ctrl + p) and write "Obsidian AI" to see a list of the available commands

 ## Will Notion come after you?
 I don't think so.
 I'm not using their API.
 I'm using [ChatGPT](https://chat.openai.com/chat) and paying for their API.
 I'm just using the same name as Notion's AI feature.